craws/OpenAtlas/sphinx/source/examples/time_spans.rst

 * References

-The **Date** field itself can be found at the bottom of the form, its input field is intially hidden.
+The **Date** field itself can be found at the bottom of the form, its input field is initially hidden.
 It can be used by clicking the **Show** button.

 How to enter dates and time spans
 ---------------------------------